aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 *NOTE: Example template (to copy-paste volumes to your template) can be found here: [https://pastebin.com/GKEdu8ge](https://pastebin.com/GKEdu8ge)*

 15. Save the template after editing.
-16. Click "Review and Create" and "Create".
+16. Click on "Review and Create" and the on "Create".
 17. Wait for the container instance to be redeployed with new settings (this may take a few minutes).
-18. Click "Go to resources".
+18. Click on "Go to resources".

 ![](022.png)